by Dr. Lawrence Wilson

 11. ELEVATED DEHYDROTESTOSTERONE OR DHT

-This is thought to be the cause of male-pattern baldness in men.
-However, it can also occur in women, and does so commonly.
+This is thought to be the cause of male-pattern baldness in men and in women.

 TMG and male-pattern baldness.
-Oddly, this kind of baldness can occur quickly in some women when they take the supplement, TMG or trimethylglycine.
+Oddly, this kind of baldness can occur quickly in a few women when they take the supplement, TMG or trimethylglycine.
 The apparent reason is that TMG has an anabolic effect, which means it may raise testosterone.

 An odd fact about TMG and hair loss is that it only seems to occur in women who are quite angry with men.
 Usually the emotion is the result of a rape, molestation or other trauma by a man.
-As the woman retraces the incident with a nutritional balancing program, the hair loss problem tends to go away.
+As the woman retraces the incident with a development program, the hair loss problem tends to go away.

 Interestingly, the problem of hair loss with TMG does not affect all women who experience rape or molestation.
 It only seems to affect those who hold on to their anger and have trouble letting it go.
 The women who experience hair loss may already be higher in dehydrotestosterone, and the TMG may just aggravate this situation.